An Overview for Visitors

 if you scroll right to the end of this page

-we were also anciently known as Sutton in Holderness.
+was also anciently known in medieval times as Sutton in Holderness.

 We're just down the road from St James' Parish Church,